MODFLOW-USGS/modflow6/DEVELOPER.md

 #### Installing external repos

 By default, the tests expect these repositories side-by-side with (i.e. in the same parent directory as) the `modflow6` repository.
 If the repos are somewhere else, you can set the `REPOS_PATH` environment variable to point to their parent directory.
+If external model repositories are not found, tests requiring them will be skipped.

 **Note:** a convenient way to persist environment variables needed for tests is to store them in a `.env` file in the `autotest` folder.
 Each variable should be defined on a separate line, with format `KEY=VALUE`.
 The `pytest-dotenv` plugin will then automatically load any variables found in this file into the test process' environment.